 Welcome to the Wigan branch of the Campaign for Real Ale (CAMRA).
 Our mission is quite simple …. to preserve, promote, support and drink real ale.

-We may be small but we are fortunate to have no less than 8 real ale breweries and over 130 real ale pubs and clubs in our branch area.
+We may be small but we are fortunate to have no less than 8 real ale breweries and around 130 real ale pubs and clubs in our branch area.
 Check the map of our branch area showing all our local breweries and real ale pubs/clubs.